thejpster/website/content/blog/blog-2025-11-08/index.md

 Turns out it was [written by HP employee Jay Geertsen](https://www.timeextension.com/news/2024/05/the-original-version-of-columns-for-the-hp-ux-has-just-been-found), and shipped as a game/demo in HP-UX.
 Sega later licensed it from the author, and you might remember playing it in the Arcade or on the Sega Mega Drive.

 But do you want to play this game, on *this* hardware?
 Then come to the Retro Computer Festival, 15-16 November 2026 at the Centre for Computing History.
 I'll be there with these two monsters, along with a few more HPs, my SGI Power Indigo 2, and a few Sun workstations for good measure.
 Tickets are available from <https://www.computinghistory.org.uk/> and are selling fast.

+If you'd like more details about HP-UX in Cluster Mode, Bitsavers have a copy of [*Managing Clusters of HP 9000 Computers: Sharing the HP-UX Filesystem*](https://bitsavers.trailing-edge.com/pdf/hp/9000_hpux/9.x/B1864-90015_Managing_Clusters_of_HP_9000_Computers_Aug92.pdf), along with many other interesting documents about HP-UX.
+Definitely worth taking a look.